From airstrip to airport - the evolution of Queenstown Airport.

 Air connectivity to Queenstown Lakes is critical given our remote location.
 The airport is a lifeline utility and plays a key role in facilitating essential services to the district.
 In the case of a natural disaster or crisis, Queenstown Airport would support Civil Defence New Zealand in the response.

-If you have images or stories to share about the history of Queenstown Airport’s please contact us.
+If you have images or stories to share about the history of Queenstown Airport, we'd love to hear from you.

 Why we fly

-1935: Queenstown Airport was first granted its license to operate by the Civil Aviation Authority on 14 August 1935.
+1935: Queenstown Airport was first granted its licence to operate by the Civil Aviation Authority on 14 August 1935.

 1937: The Frankton Aerodrome Board was established in December 1937, made up of representatives from the Lake County, Borough of Queenstown and Borough of Arrowtown (it was disbanded in 1958).